RAMESHKUMARVERMAGITHUB/IPLPrediction/README.md

 ## How to ##
 1. Enter players of team 1 and team 2 into lineup.csv in the format specified in file
 2. Run sim-csv.py
-3. Ball by Ball results of team 1's and team 2's innings in team1.csv and team2.csv respectively
+3. Ball by Ball results of team 1's and team 2's innings stored in team1.csv and team2.csv respectively